IngridGdesigns/tesoro/README.md

 - After that you will encounter the user Dashboard

 ## Auth0 Resources WIP

+Small guide, but would suggest following the [spa-starter project](https://developer.auth0.com/resources/code-samples/full-stack/hello-world/basic-role-based-access-control/spa/react-javascript/express-javascript) that includes Role based access control/React information, some things differe because I used Vite+React instead.
+Clone the project from github and get started from there following set up, then dive into the rest below.
+Otherwise it could get confusing because they have deprecated information, some is marked as deprecated, other's aren't.

 1. If planning to use [class components in React visit](https://github.com/auth0/auth0-react/blob/main/EXAMPLES.md#use-with-a-class-component)
 1. To distiguish between a user and admin, use [claims check](https://github.com/auth0/auth0-react/blob/main/EXAMPLES.md#protecting-a-route-with-a-claims-check)